BruinPlanTeam/BruinPlan/README.md

 ![Database Schema Diagram](diagrams/DatabaseSchemaDiagram.png)

 Users can have multiple Plans.
 Each Plan belongs to one Major and has multiple Quarters.
-Each Quarter has multiple PlanClasses, which link to Class records.
+Each Quarter has multiple classes which are shown through the PlanClasses join table.
 Majors have Requirements through MajorRequirementGroup (which links to RequirementGroup), and Requirements link to Classes through RequirementClasses.
 Classes can have Prerequisites pointing to other Classes.
 The schema supports complex prerequisite relationships and tracks which classes fulfill which requirements.

 ### 3. Application State Diagram